American Heart Month: Know Your Heart Disease Risks

 Every February health organizations recognize American Heart Month as a way to raise awareness of heart diseases.

 Contrary to popular belief, heart disease can happen at any age.
-In fact, half of all Americans have at least one of the top three risk factors for heart disease: high blood pressure, high cholesterol, or smoke.
+In fact, half of all Americans have at least one of the top three risk factors for heart disease: high blood pressure, high cholesterol, or have smoked.

-High rates of obesity and high blood pressure occurring in those ages 35 to 64, are putting patients at risk regardless of age.
+The high rates of obesity and high blood pressure occurring in those ages 35 to 64, are putting patients at risk even before their 40th birthday.

 Other conditions and behaviors that can put you at risk

-Obesity – Being obese causes increased stress on your heart.
+Obesity – Individuals that are obese experience increased stress on their hearts.

 Diabetes – The build-up of sugar in the blood can cause damage to blood vessels and nerves that control the heart.

-Physical Inactivity – Ensure you are getting 150 minutes of weekly moderate-intensity activity to help keep your heart and blood vessels healthy.
+Physical Inactivity – Ensure you are getting at least 150 minutes of weekly moderate-intensity activity to help keep your heart and blood vessels healthy.
 This could be as simple as taking a brisk walk each day.

 Unhealthy Eating Patterns – Eating too much sodium (salt) increases blood pressure

 You may have heard the acronym “Go Red for Women” in connection to American Heart Month.
-Heart.org uses this to raise awareness for women’s increased risk of heart disease.
+Heart.org uses this to raise awareness of women’s risk of heart disease.